Transferable Attack for Semantic Segmentation: Experiments

 \section{Experiments}

 We investigate adversarial attack for semantic segmentation and explain their transferability.
-As there exists no benchmark setting, we re-implement all the related models in this section with the same setting for fair comparison.
+As there exists no benchmark setting for semantic segmentation, we re-implement all the related models in this section with the same setting for a fair comparison.